iharden/Chemical-Reaction-Integrator/README.md

 Qt (https://www.qt.io/?hsLang=en): Creation of the GUI.

-QCustomPlot (https://www.qcustomplot.com/): Creation of nice looking Scatter plots within the Qt framework.
-Header and source file are provided in src/

 Boost (https://www.boost.org/): Provides the Rosenbrock solver used to integrate the ODE system.
 Header-only

 JSON for modern c++ (https://github.com/nlohmann/json): Easy usage of the json file format.
 Header-only